Gazza7205/cloud-workshop-labs/lab-exercise2.md

 ## 10. Update the Gateway Custom Resource

 Now lets make a change to the Gateway custom resource to see how the Layer7 Operator responds.
-Let's update its replicas from 1 to 2 to deploy a second gateway:
+Let's update its replicas from 1 to 2 to deploy a second Gateway:

 ```
 kubectl edit gateway ssg
 ```
 Change `replicas: 1` to `replicas: 2`, and save and exit the editor.

-Observe the second gateway pod:
+Observe the second Gateway pod:
 ```
 kubectl get pods
 ```